adhamenaya/AndroidMosaicLayout/README.md

-# Android-MosaicLayout-v0.1
+# AndroidMosaicLayout
-Mosaiclayout is android layout to display group of views in more that 92 different patterns.
+AndroidMosaicLayout is android layout to display group of views in more that 92 different patterns.

 ![screenshots](https://cloud.githubusercontent.com/assets/1500868/11513643/fb4e754e-987c-11e5-8f18-025d934c69b4.png)

-## What is MosaicLayout?
+## What is AndroidMosaicLayout?
 It is UI layout library for android.
 It displays a group of views and view groups (Images, Text, Layout...) in beautiful decoration.
 It offers a lot of patters (92 different pattern) that can you use.

-## How to use the MosaicLayout?
+## How to use the AndroidMosaicLayout?
 You can choose a specific patterns from the different options you have.
 OR don't choose any pattern and let the layout choose its patterns randomly.
 If you decided to choose a pattern or more, you have to follow the following notes: